GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/05.141-150/01.Thy-Work-Alone/docs.md

 ---
+title: |
-title: 141.
-Thy Work Alone
+    141. Thy Work Alone - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 141.
+Thy Work Alone.
+Not what these hands have done, Can save this guilty soul; Not what this toiling flesh has borne, Can make my spirit whole.
+Thy work alone, my Lord, Can ease this weight of sin; Thy blood alone, O Lamb of God, Can give me peace within.
+    keywords:  |
-    keywords: Christ in Song, Thy Work Alone, Not what these hands have done ,
+        Christ in Song, adventhymnals, advent hymnals, Thy Work Alone, Not what these hands have done .
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 141. THY WORK ALONE
+####  Christ in Song,

 ```txt
 1.